Website wesavesight Saving Sight

 As a Recovery Technician with Saving Sight, you will surgically procure donor eye tissue for one of the largest eye banks in the country.
-Our mission-driven organization helped save the sight of 2,957 people last year, and as a Recovery Technician, you can help us increase our impact this year.
+Our mission-driven organization helped save the sight of thousands of people last year, and as a Recovery Technician, you can help us increase our impact this year.
 To be successful in this role at Saving Sight, you will need a fantastic attitude, a willingness to learn, and a high school diploma or equivalent.
 The ideal candidate will have a medical or surgical background.
 If you join our team with these qualities, we can teach you the technical and clinical aspects of the job.

-Reports to: Director of Recovery
+Reports to: Manager of Recovery Services – KC

 FLSA Status: Non-Exempt (Hourly)

-Job Status: Full-time
+Job Status: Part-Time